-An important class of examples is singled out by the proposition below, which generalizes a theorem due to A. Ash \cite{amrt}.
+An important class of examples is singled out by the proposition below, which is essentially due to A. Ash \cite{amrt}.

-\begin{proposition} Let $\Gcal$ be a $\QQ$-algebraic subgroup of the general linear group of $V$ without nontrivial $\QQ$-characters.
-Assume that the identity component $\Gcal (\RR)^0$ of the real point set of $\Gcal$ leaves $C$ invariant and is transitive on the projectivization $\PP(C)$ of $C$.
-Then $\G:=\Gcal (\RR)^0\cap \GL (L)$ is an arithmetic group in $\Gcal$ and $(C_+, \G)$ is of polyhedral type. \end{proposition}
+\begin{proposition} Let $\Gcal$ be a reductive $\QQ$-algebraic subgroup of the general linear group of $V$.
+Assume that $C$ is an orbit of the identity component $G$ of $\Gcal(\RR)$.
+Then $\G:=G\cap \GL (L)$ is an arithmetic group in $\Gcal$ and $(C_+, \G)$ is of polyhedral type. \end{proposition}